garethwham/ai-agent-repo/README.md

 3. Visual indicators (colored borders) help quickly identify task status
 4. Add unique labels to tasks for better organization and categorization
 5. The responsive layout ensures a great experience on both desktop and mobile devices
+6. Use the view toggle button in the header to switch between board and list layouts

 ### Task Labels
 - Each task can have a unique label for better organization